 Battling with mental issues can be extremely horrible at worst, and I should know about that.
 Many can understand what depression, sadness, loneliness and anxiety are, but if one haven’t experienced any of those, then you are a lucky one.
 Mental illnesses are very popular concept in video games nowadays, especially amongst indie developers.
-Sea of Solitude questions these subject matters in a way, I am interested to see, how they manage to pull off something that is hardly describable, and when everyone experiences these emotions differently.
+Sea of Solitude questions these subject matters.
+I’m very interest to see, how they manage to pull off something that is hardly describable, and particularly, when everyone experiences these emotions differently.

 Player is Kay, a young woman in her 20’s.
 She also has a son, both parents and a boyfriend in her life.
 All the characters are turned into monsters, even Kay, and she needs to figure out why.
 Things succest that Kay is somewhat self centered person and doesn’t listen others and their problems.
 One person after another turns against Kay and her life is turned upside down, pushing her into the loneliness and depression.
 She has to overcome her fears and face the truth to be able to heal herself.

 The way the story is told is difficult to explain, as everything that happened before (in her life) is only told with voices in Kay’s head with her current thoughts about those happenings.
 The surroundings also are mostly metaphorical and not literal, making players to have their own perception, basically on everything.
 The story is OK, but it is kinda cringy and full of cliches, that makes it difficult to take (the story) seriously.
 I could see the storytelling being much more heavy and sad if all the bad lines and cliches removed.
 That would’ve give Sea of Solitude some serious points.